AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

 # torch.Size([1, 1, 4, 4])  batch size, nb head, nb elem set, nb elem set
 ```

-f you hover the mouse over all the attention map elements, all of them have an attention value different than 0.
+If you hover the mouse over all the attention map elements, all of them have an attention value that is positive.
 This means there are no illegal connections for the output representation's computation.
 {{< load-plotly >}}

 {{< plotly json="/files/plotly/masking-rl/attention_without_mask.json" height="450px" >}}

 *Figure 7 : Attention card **without** mask*

-Figure 4 shows the panda sees all other objects except the scorpion.
+Figure 4 shows that the panda sees all other objects except for the scorpion.
 We will provide the observation and the **mask** to exclude the panda :panda:, the scorpion :scorpion:, the watermelon :watermelon:, and the dragon :dragon: in the attention computation.
 ```python
 # Self attention with mask
 output_with_mask, attention_map_with_mask = module(observation, mask)